Fermium/data-chan/docs/docs/index.md

 # Data-chan

-Data-chan is an USB framework/protocol for communication between Atmel AVR devices (mainly Atmega 32u4) and a PC.
+Data-chan is a USB framework/protocol for communication between Atmel AVR devices (primarily Atmega 32u4) and a PC.

 It makes usage of [lufa](http://www.fourwalledcubicle.com/LUFA.php) on the device side and [Libusb](http://www.libusb.org/) on the host.

-The framework it's though for datalogging instruments with a slow sample rate, and allow to receive data and to send commands.
+The framework's though for data-logging instruments with a slow sample rate, and allow to receive data and to send commands.

-It's thought to be:
+It's designed to be:

 * Minimal
 * Fast